oduordaizy/oduordaizy/README.md

 🌱 I'm a passionate and self-driven tech enthusiast with a strong commitment to driving innovation.

-💼 Currently exploring opportunities in software development, and machine learning.
+💼 Currently working on software development, and machine learning projects.

 📚 Always eager to learn and adapt to emerging technologies and industry trends.